About the Symposium

 June 23 – 24, 2023

-The Symposium on New Frontiers and Directions in Chinese History 2023 is a two-day event on June 23-24, 2023, showcasing the latest research in Chinese history.
+The Symposium on New Frontiers and Directions in Chinese History 2023 is a two-day event on June 23 – 24, 2023, showcasing the latest research in Chinese history.
 Keynote speeches and discussions, convened by Professor Zhiwu Chen and Professor Guoqi Xu, will cover late imperial China, the old and new orders, Chinese business history, and conflict from within.
 The symposium will conclude with a closing keynote speech on archaeological data and Chinese history.
 Invitees can attend exclusive lunch and dinner events, providing great networking opportunities.
-The symposium is co-organized by the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) and the HKU Department of History (HKU History) in partnership with the Centre for Quantitative History of HKU Business School and will take place at the historic May Hall on the HKU campus, making it a must-attend event for scholars, researchers, teachers, and students working in the field of Chinese history.
+The event is co-organized by the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) and the HKU Department of History (HKU History), and co-sponsored by the Louis Cha Fund for Chinese Studies and East/West Studies, with the partnership of the Centre for Quantitative History of HKU Business School.
+It will take place at the historic May Hall on the HKU campus, making it a must-attend event for scholars, researchers, teachers, and students working in the field of Chinese history.

 Program Rundown